stefangabos/Zebra_Datepicker/README.md

 Callback to be executed whenever the user changes the view (days/months/years), as well as when the user navigates by clicking on the "next"/"previous" icons in any of the views;

-The callback function called receives 3 arguments
+The callback function called receives 2 arguments

 - the current view (`days`, `months` or `years`)
 - an array containing the <em>active</em> elements (not disabled) from the view, as jQuery elements, allowing for easy customization and interaction with particular cells in the date picker's view

-- a reference to the element the date picker is attached to, as a jQuery object
+The `this` keyword inside the callback function refers to the element the date picker is attached to, as a jQuery object.

 For simplifying searching for particular dates, each element gets a "date" data attribute whose format depends on the value of the `view` argument as follows: